confluentinc/examples/ccloud/docs/resources/best-practices/optimization.rst

 settings that work for your throughput and latency requirements. `Refer to this blog post
 <https://www.confluent.io/blog/apache-kafka-supports-200k-partitions-per-cluster>`__
-when considering partition count in your benchmark tests."
+when considering partition count in your benchmark tests.

 Determining your Service Goals